dcchambers/dcchambers.github.io/_drafts/git-for-sysadmins.md

 ## Practical Sysadmin Uses for Git

 ### Puppet/Salt/Ansible/Chef Configuration
+Automation is essential to survival in modern enterprise.
+There are simply too many tasks to be done manually, and too many servers to manage individually.
+Configuration Management tools allow us to stay on top of an ever-growing list of responsibilities and manage hundreds or thousands of servers with a relatively small technical team.
+As companies move to *the cloud* and fully embrace the *software-defined data center*, configuration management tools become even more important.
+As we start to treat servers like cattle and less like pets, we need a way to rapidly provision and configure new servers.
+It's great that we don't have to care about keeping a specific physical server alive any more - but all this virtualization and shuffling around data means that we need to be able to spin up servers and configure them faster than ever.

 When I was still working as a Linux System Administrator at the [Center for High Throughput Computing](http://chtc.cs.wisc.edu/) at the University of Wisconsin, we used [Puppet](https://puppet.com/) as our server